 Kerala, situated on India's southwestern coast, is captivating and is known for its lush landscape, tranquil backwaters, and pristine beaches.
 Often referred to as ‘God's Own Country,’ Kerala boasts a rich cultural heritage, colourful festivals, and vibrant arts like Kathakali and Mohiniyattam.
 The region's diverse cuisine, featuring coconut-infused dishes, is famous worldwide.
 With abundant wildlife sanctuaries, hill stations, and tea gardens, Kerala is a nature lover's paradise.

 Kerala is not simply a traveller’s haven but also a food paradise for all.
-Traditionally, Kerala food is served on banana leaf.
-The local cuisine includes a combination of spices such as mustard seeds, curry leaf, chillies, and asafoetida.
+Traditionally, Kerala food is served on a banana leaf.
+The local cuisine includes a combination of spices such as mustard seeds, curry leaves, chillies, and asafoetida.
 There is nothing that is made without the use of coconut and tamarind.

 While on your trip to Kerala, you can enjoy a variety of mouth-watering dishes.
 Here are some of the most famous dishes in Kerala that you cannot afford to miss -

 Kerala Sadya is a traditional feast from Kerala and is made during festivals and special occasions.
 This vegetarian spread is a grand culinary affair served on a banana leaf and features an array of delectable dishes.
 From aromatic rice to a variety of flavourful curries, pickles, and desserts like Payasam, the Sadya offers a delightful combination of tastes and textures.

 Olan, Thoran, Avial, Sambar, Kichadi, Papaddam, Mooru are some dishes that are put together in a typical Sadya.
 The meal's diversity and presentation reflect the rich cultural heritage and hospitality of Kerala, making it a cherished culinary experience.